miso-lims/miso-lims/docs/_posts/2016-01-11-installation-guide.md

 docker-compose -f docker-compose.yml -f docker-compose.prod.yml -f docker-compose.detailed.yml up
 ```
 Note: this will override your miso.properties configuration.

+## Troubleshooting docker-compose

+1. **The flyway-migration container is failing with a "Schema `lims` contains a failed migration to version 0790!" or
+   similar error.**

+    You may have an volume mounted with a MySQL database from a failed migration.
+You have two options: remove the volume
+    entirely using `docker system prune --volumes` or rename the volume in docker-compose.override.yml (plain sample) or
+    docker-compose.detailed.yml (detailed sample).
+Note that using `docker system prune --volumes` will remove _all_
+    detached volumes, not just the MISO ones, and this data will be permanently lost.

 # Installing MISO on baremetal